trumpetlicks/BubbleIOSSegmentedControl/README.md

 - Ability to add images to each segment
 - Ability to auto-size all segments besed upon content, currently all segments are sized the same regardless of if the contents fit or not.
+- The ability to define SPECIFIC sizes for each segment